taozuhong/GtkColumnViewDemo/README.md

 # GtkColumnViewDemo
 This is a GtkColumnView demo app for validating the GTK4 features for [Kangaroo App](https://www.datatable.online/?from=github), that is a database client and admin tool built with GTK, libgda and Vala.

-The GtkColumnViewDemo app integrates with follow GTK4 features:
+The GtkColumnViewDemo app integrates with following GTK4 features:
 1. GtkColumnView / GtkColumnViewColumn
-2. GtkPopoverMenu with check mark
+2. GtkPopoverMenu with checkmark
 3. Context menu with model and submenu support
-4. GtkNotebook with custom tab widget
+4. GtkNotebook with a custom tab widget
 5. GtkBuilder with GtkTemplate / GtkChild / GtkCallback support
 6. GtkBuilderListItemFactory
 7. GtkSignalListItemFactory